keybar/keybar/README.rst

 Other services being used:

 * Celery, is being used to run [regular] tasks, e.g for mail output.
-* Compass, is being used to compile our scss files and the foundation framework.
+* grunt-sass, is being used to compile our scss files and the foundation framework.

 To start all of them (including the tls-server):